coins/bitcoin-scripts/op_rotate.md

 		# We compute the result with the help of a "hint"
 		# provided by the unlocking script.
-		# We expect the hint to be hint == value // 8
+		# We expect that hint to the quotient `value/8`
-		# and the following verifies that it is acutally correct:
+		# and the following verifies that this is acutally correct:

 		# Copy the hint and multiply it by 8
 		OP_DUP